vjkancherla/PetClinic-ArgoCD-ApplicationSets/docs/00-START-HERE.md

 - **ArgoCD** for GitOps deployments and PR preview environments
 - **Container building** with Kaniko
 - **Multi-branch pipeline** support
+- **Two-label system** for preventing race conditions in PR previews

 ## Prerequisites